jpavelw/c2r2/README.md

 ```
 $ heroku local web
 ```

+By running the project locally, you can have access to all the functionalities of the app except the Sign-Up feature because you must authenticate through GitHub and it redirects back to your application.

 Once a project is deployed with Heroku, it’s automatically available and up and running.